tkkim-robot/unstable_gym/README.md

-# Gym-Like Benchmark for Robustness Tests of Control Alrogithms
+# Benchmark for Robustness Tests of Control Alrogithms

 This repository contains classical control benchmarks for evaluating robustnesses of control and reinforcement learning algorithms.
 It can be used as zero-shot control performence evaluations.
 It is built upon OpenAI Gym.